 Building a mastery of the English language.

-Grammar and Writing 6 builds on the concepts learned in Grammar and Writing 5.
-Students will continue to drill the Shurley English jingles and use the practice sentences for the week, making sure they increase their understanding of the concepts and parts of speech.
-Students will also use techniques from the Institute for Excellence in Writing to continue to develop their writing skills with the key word outlines, narrative stories, summarizing from notes, and creative and essay writing readying them for Composition I. This course is intended for 6th grade and You Teach and Live Online formats are available.
+Grammar and Writing 5 builds on the concepts learned in Grammar and Writing 4.
+Students will continue to drill the Shurley English jingles and use the practice sentences for the week to develop mastery in understanding the concepts and parts of speech.
+It uses Shurley 6 because Shurley 5 introduces no new concepts.
+They will also use techniques from the Institute for Excellence in Writing to continue to develop their writing skills with key word outlines, writing from pictures, narrative stories, summarizing from notes and essay writing.
+Writing assignments will build their confidence and abilities as developing writers.
+This course is intended for 5th grade and You Teach and Live Online formats are available.

 The Veritas Approach to Grammar & Writing and Composition

 No one disputes the need for children to learn to read and write.
 They’re two of the three R’s.
 But mastering grammar and writing exceptionally has fewer devotees.
 We’re guessing that’s because it’s hard to clearly define and even harder to produce in our students.
 Yet when we read something well written, it keeps our attention.
 We’re intrigued by cleverly turned phrases and metaphors that paint visual images we can’t forget—we can’t put down such writing.

 At Veritas, the entire English curriculum is designed to teach your child to become one of those great writers.
 That’s not to say that everyone is equally gifted.
 Rather, our goal is to develop a child’s gifts fully.